argentini/Argentini.Enigma/README.md

 - Explore historical configurations using the classic 26 letter alphabet (no spaces!)
 - Use for modern quantum-resistant cryptography with the full 95-character ASCII character set.

-Just like the physical device, machine state is used to both encipher and decipher text with the same `Encipher()` function (like a text toggle).
-Machine state had to match on both the sender and receiver machines.
-Each operator would add specific rotors in a specific order, set rotor notch positions and starting rotations, as well as set plug wire positions.
-This emulator uses virtual versions of all key machine components by way of a deterministic random number generator using AES in counter (CTR) mode.
+Just like the physical device, machine state is used to both encipher and decipher text with the same `Encipher()` method (like a text toggle).
+Machine state had to match on both the encipher and decipher machines.
+Each operator would add specific rotors in a specific order, set rotor ring positions and starting rotations, as well as set plug wire positions.
+This emulator provides virtual versions of all key machine components by way of a deterministic random number generator using AES in counter (CTR) mode.

 The emulated components include: